aneshlya/ispc/docs/ispc.rst

-This subsection summarizes the differences between ``ispc`` and C; if you are already familiar with C, you may find it most effective to focus on this subsection and just focus on the topics in the remainder of section that introduce new language features.
+This subsection summarizes the differences between ``ispc`` and C; if you are already familiar with C, you may find it most effective to focus on this subsection and then on the topics in the remainder of this section that introduce new language features.
 You may also find it helpful to compare the ``ispc`` and C++ implementations of various algorithms in the ``ispc`` ``examples/`` directory to get a sense of the close relationship